Laser diodes are the most sensitive components in CD players to electrostatic charge.

 Famous like the CDM-1 drive itself, the CD tray does not quite fit in and needs the "Philips pusher" - Press the drawer on the last centimeter by hand.

-The bow of the caster is minimally bent.
-When retracting the CD tray, the mechanism therefore tries to exert a higher pressure on the CD - the resistance on the last cm path of the tray is thus too high.
+If the bracket of the roller is minimally bent, the mechanism tries to exert a higher contact pressure on the CD - the resistance on the last cm of travel of the tray thus becomes too high.

 The bracket of the roller can be directed at the top with a screwdriver.